CollectionBuilder/collectionbuilder.github.io/_docs/07_finish/home.md

     - example --> `"subject"`
 - **title**: The title you'd like this card to display on the Home page.
     - example --> `"Top Subjects"`
 - **btn-color**: The color of the featured-term button links.
-You can use any [Bootstrap color](https://getbootstrap.com/docs/4.0/utilities/colors/){:target="_blank" rel="noopener"}, or specify your own color following the customization instructions in the [config-theme-color.csv](customize.html#config-colors).
+You can use any [Bootstrap color](https://getbootstrap.com/docs/4.0/utilities/colors/), or specify your own color following the customization instructions in the [config-theme-color.csv](customize.html#config-colors).
     - example --> `"info"`, `"info-outline"`
 - **featured**: As an alternative to the "field" option above, provide a manually defined list of terms to feature separated by semicolon.
 By default this can be set using the optional `featured-subjects` value in theme.yml.
 If this option is used, the `field` option is ignored.
     - example --> `"dogs;muffins;cats"`